syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ## Show/Hide Sheets

-You can dynamically show/ hide worksheet by using one of the following ways,
+You can dynamically show/hide worksheet by using one of the following ways,

 * Right clicking on the worksheet in the sheet tab and then click Hide or Unhide in the context menu
 * Hide the sheet using [`hideSheet`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:hidesheet "hideSheet") method.